-Theatres reopen in Europe and concert halls around the world have started to implement social distancing policies – here’s how music, of all genres, looks in a new era.
+Theatres reopen in Europe and concert halls around the world have started to implement social distancing policies to stem the spread of coronavirus – here’s how music, of all genres, looks in a new era.

 Caution tape cordons off seats at TempleLive concert hall in the US southern state, ahead of their first socially-distanced concert.

 American guitarist and singer Travis McCready performed that night.
 At the front of the stage, where people would usually dance, people were seated in small clusters, maintaining socially-distanced bubbles.

 One of the first live car concerts, where audience members drive to the concert and remain isolated in their cars for a special show.
 This concert features the band Mirai playing in Ostrava, Czech Republic.

 Musicians Farid Sheek and Maya Fridman perform in an empty De Doelen concert hall, Rotterdam.
 As the most severe lockdowns ease around the world, some musicians can return to some concert halls, but no audience yet in this case.